carloslacasa/cyber-ansible/group_vars/site1_linux_it/README-vault.md

 ## README Vault

-An Ansible vault file containing sensitive variables (such as credentials) must exist in this folder.
+An Ansible vault file containing sensitive variables must exist in this folder.

 It can be generated with the command below: